ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/types/_includes/optional.md

 After that, write operations to table `t` will only be executed if the values to be inserted into the `key` and `value` columns do not contain `NULL` values.

-### Example of the interaction between the NOT NULL constraint and YQL functions.
+### Example of the interaction between the NOT NULL constraint and YQL functions

 Many of the YQL functions have optional types as return values.
 Since YQL is a strongly-typed language, a query like